Some blatant self promotion...for a look at the recent formal announcement by Cyril Verley and CDV Systems of my affliation with his organization.

 Click OK

-Now that we have a group we have a meaningful place to put a parameter.
+Now that we have a group we have a meaningful place to create and store a parameter.

 Click New

 When you choose a name you have to really think about it for a bit.
-Maybe a good time to get up, grab a refreshment, shoot the breeze with a pal and come back ready to pick the name you want to live with for the rest of your life.
-Am I exaggerating a bit?
-Yes…but you have to happy with the name because if you want to change it you have to delete it and make a new one.
-Definitely something you don’t want to do in a project half way through.
+You need to be sure you are happy with the name because if you want to change it later you have to delete it and make a new one, start over completely.
+We can just rename a shared parameter easily whenever we want.
+It is definitely NOT something you want to do in a project half way through.

 Why?
 Let’s say you add this parameter to fifteen door families and 10 projects.
-If you decide you like all upper case instead of title case and change it you’ll have to reassign it for all those doors and projects, assuming you want the change to be apparent in the projects.
+If you decide you like all upper case instead of title case and change it you’ll have to completely redo the work related to those parameters for all those doors and projects, assuming you want the change to be apparent in the projects.

-Now that I’ve had fun scaring you, sorry!
-Keep in mind that deleting the shared parameter from the shared parameter file (there is no link to the shared parameter file) doesn't directly affect a family or project that already uses it.
+Keep in mind that deleting a shared parameter from the shared parameter file (there is no live link to the shared parameter file) doesn't directly affect a family or project that already uses it.
 Only when you remove it from a family or project will it affect the existence of data.
-Also you won't be able to assign or use the parameter again after it is deleted, since a new parameter by the same name is unique in the world as far as Revit is concerned.

 Afterward, Click OK, then click OK a second time to close the shared parameter dialog.